avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:

+##### September 7th, 2020:

+Today I've been trying to figure out how to get a Fourier analysis to display along with the EEG data.
+In principle, I just need to perform an FFT on the server and sent that extra data along with the EEG data to the browser.
+The problem is that I now need to create a new DataBuffer that holds a specified amount of data (which can ideally be modified in real-time) from which to calculate the FFT.
+Additionally, I need to rewrite the Bokeh graph streamer class to accommodate more than one AjaxDataSource.
+I've started working on this today, and should have it done by the end of the week.

 ##### September 3rd, 2020:

 I've done everything I thought of yesterday, and the problem still isn't solved.
 I also tried to repeat the bug on a different browser, and there was no sign of it.
 I now think this may be specific to firefox, or at least not all browser.
 Regardless, this means It may not be a problem with my code.
 The main reason I was concerned is because I thought it might prevent both a browser stream and a neural network from receiving the data at the same time, but now that the evidence indicated it's just a browser issue, I'm not as worried.
 This problem is still on my list of bugs to fix, but now is much lower in priority.